Ops226/kx-packet-inspector/docs/README.md

 *   To find a specific packet, see the main **[Game Protocol Reference](./protocols/game/README.md)**.
 *   For the step-by-step process of discovering new packets, consult the **[Discovery Playbooks](./methodologies/discovery_playbooks/README.md)**.
 *   For a guide on recovering function names from the executable, see **[Function Naming from Assert Strings](./methodologies/function-naming-from-assert-strings.md)**.
-*   As a supplementary technique for validating findings with live memory, see the **[Memory Correlation Workflow](./methodologies/memory-correlation-workflow.md)**.

 We hope this documentation provides valuable insights and aids in your exploration of Guild Wars 2's internals.